wdavies973/Roblu-PictureImporter/README.md

 and this was easier rather than redesigning the system.
 The utility will sleep for 60 seconds, this should give enough time for several apps to automatically download and sync.
 To avoid problems, do this at the beginning of an event before scouters have pulled the event.
 Make sure all target devices have an active internet connection.
-* The app will then auto correct all the status to available.
+* The app will then auto correct all the statuses to available.

 If you run into problems, contact me: wdavies973@gmail.com.